-All suppliers will have offered their customers smart meters for gas and electric by the end of 2020.
+All suppliers are required to have offered their customers a smart meter for gas and electric by the end of 2020.
 When you'll get your meter depends on your supplier's current progress and ability to install meters in homes like yours.
-Find out what the largest suppliers are currently doing and their progress towards the smart meter rollout.

 By 2020 everyone in England, Scotland and Wales will have been offered smart meters by their suppliers for gas and electricity — this is part of a significant update to Britain's energy infrastructure at the request of the government.